-- All applicants for admission who meet the minimal criteria for admission will be considered; however, the number of applicants normally exceeds the number of students who can be admitted to each class. - 2.
+- 1. All applicants for admission who meet the minimal criteria for admission will be considered; however, the number of applicants normally exceeds the number of students who can be admitted to each class. - 2.
 Preference for admission is determined by the following factors: - a.
-Number of appropriate technical/academic courses completed. - b.
-Cumulative GPA will be based on the total of all college courses, and must be a minimum of 3.0. - c.
-HESI scores - d.
+Number of appropriate technical/academic courses completed - b.
+Cumulative GPA will be based on all classes pertaining to nursing, including the prerequisites 3.0 preferred - c.
+Science GPA 3.0 preferred - d.
+HESI scores - e.
 Oral interview - 3.
-Applications are accepted no later than May 31 of each year.
-There are two programs that start each year: Fall and Spring semesters
+Applications are accepted for the January evening program through October 15th and through May 31st for the August daytime program.